 Accessibility is not just a fancy term to keep people with disabilities happy.
 Anyone who suffers an accident which limits their movements, soon realise that accessibility is more than just that.

 Remember those seats on Dublin Bus that have stickers on the windows saying “Reserved for elderly people or people with disabilities”?
-Yes, those seats.
+Yes, those places.
 In theory.

 Quite often occupied by able-bodied people.
-Correction… A-l-w-a-y-s taken by fit, healthy, strong people without shaking legs and knees.
+Correction… A-l-w-a-y-s taken by fit, healthy, active people without shaking legs and knees.

 In practice, so?